Sign up to receive our Immersed in the Future specialty newsletter!

 WolfBrown’s new community of practice is designed to support nonprofit arts organizations as they navigate the complex programmatic space of augmented, immersive, and virtual experiences.
 We hope you find Immersed in the Future rewarding and invite you to join in!

-By Marco E. Bruscoli, Scholar-in-Residence, WolfBrown
+By Marco E. Bruscoli, WolfBrown

 Read MoreHighlights of immersive experiences that caught our eye